 These classic retro porcupine meatballs brought me right back to my childhood as this is something we ate on an almost regular basis.
 I actually haven’t eaten them in years but they’ve been on that To-Make list that I keep in my head at all times.
 Finally the stars aligned and I had a few spare moments to cook in the evening instead of editing photos and voila!
 Here they are!

-The only thing that I change in the traditional recipe is to use half ground beef and half ground pork.
+- The only thing that I sometimes change in the traditional recipe is to use half ground beef and half ground pork.
 I find that the ground pork makes for juicier meatballs.
 You can use all ground beef if you like, but I suggest trying them with ground pork, they are so delicious!

 Happy cooking everyone!